vlavrynovych/msr/docs/configuration/migration-settings.md

 }
 ```

+### Important Notes

 {: .note }
+**No Checksum Validation:** The beforeMigrate script is NOT subject to checksum integrity checking (even when `validateMigratedFiles = true`).
+This is intentional because beforeMigrate is designed to be modified frequently (e.g., updating snapshots, changing test data).
+Since it doesn't register in the schema version table, there's no historical checksum to compare against.

+{: .note }
-The beforeMigrate script executes **before** MSR scans for migrations, allowing it to completely reset/erase the database.
+**Execution Timing:** The beforeMigrate script executes **before** MSR scans for migrations, allowing it to completely reset/erase the database.
+This happens every time migrations run, not just once.

 {: .warning }
-beforeMigrate can erase your database.
+**Danger:** beforeMigrate can erase your database.
 Only use in development/testing or with proper safeguards.
+Consider checking `process.env.NODE_ENV` before performing destructive operations.

 ---